archanaraj-m/jenkins/jenkinsnotes/jenkinsansible.md

 2. Goto our local repo(local repo means what we cloned in my laptop i.e local repo)

-   * create a folder example i can create a folder jenkins in that i can create another folder spring go to that path in terminal with the help of 'cd' command cd ..->cd ..->cd jenkins->cd spring->git clone url(what we wnt the project url take from github)
+   * create a folder example i can create a folder jenkins in that i can create another folder spring go to that path in terminal with the help of 'cd' command cd ..->cd ..->cd jenkins->cd spring->git clone url(what we want the project url take from github)
    * next command cd dummyspring
    * git branch
    * in the main branch we didn't do any changes